Home » Attractions » Royal Gorge Bridge and Park

 No personal vehicles will be allowed on the Bridge at any time.
 Pre-scheduled car clubs may be given an exception.
 If you have a car club and would like more information, please call 719.276-8320.

-The Park is open year-round (weather permitting), even on holidays.
-Rides and attractions open 10AM.
-Closing times vary depending on season.
+The Park is open year-round (weather permitting), including holidays.
 During peak tourist season, all attractions are open.
 During off-season, attractions are limited.
+Attraction times and closing times vary.
+Please check the website before you purchase tickets.

-The easiest route through the Park starts at the Aerial Gondolas on the north rim – at the Visitor Center.
-Ride those to the south side, then walk down to the Bridge.
+The easiest route through the Park starts at the Aerial Gondolas on the north rim at the Visitor Center.
+Ride the gondolas to the south side, then walk down to the Bridge.

 Looking for some high-altitude rides on the Zip Line or Skycoaster?
-Get here early to skip the wait times and start soaring.
+Get here early to skip the wait times and start soaring as soon as possible.

 Colorado weather is unpredictable, and afternoon rainstorms are common.
 If rain rolls in, temporary ride closures may occur.
 Refunds will not be given for these closures.

-Yes, the Park is handicap accessible, but please be careful on the steep trails you may find throughout the Park.
+Yes, the Park is accessible to people with disabilities, but please be careful on the steep trails you may find throughout the Park.
+Wear sturdy walking shoes if you have difficulty navigating or use a medical walker or cane.

-Gondolas and the Theater are wheelchair accessible.
-The South gondola platform does not have a handicap ramp, so guests with wheelchairs will need to ride the gondola round trip.
+Gondolas and the theater are wheelchair accessible.
+The South gondola platform does not have a ramp, so guests with wheelchairs will need to ride the gondola round trip.

 Rides, such as the Skycoaster and Zip Line, have additional restrictions concerning height, weight, and physical ability.